Jayden-Htn/SDV602-Milestone-3/README.md

 Warning: URL csv handling is based off the format from the data.govt.nz api.
 This will likely not work with other URLs.
 The URL query I have been testing with is `https://catalogue.data.govt.nz/api/3/action/datastore_search?resource_id=6c983bed-8346-4598-8513-9d69573f5318`.

+## Milestone 2

+Some of the documents from Milestone 2 have been included.
+If anything is missed, the repository can be found at: https://github.com/Jayden-Htn/SDV602-Milestone-2.

 ## Dependancies

 These can be installed by running the command `pip install -r requirements.txt` in the terminal.